Last updated on August 4th, 2022 at 09:31 am

 This equine dewormer for Spring is also safe for all horses, including young foals, breeding stallions, and broodmares.
 It is effective against Pinworms, Strongyles, Ascarids, Bots, and several other common worms in horses.
 In fact, this is considered to be the best wormer for pinworms in horses.

-Pfizer Strongid Dewormer Paste – Best Horse Wormer For Summer
+Zoetis Strongid Dewormer Paste – Best Horse Wormer For Summer

-Pfizer Strongid Dewormer Paste is our top pick for the best horse wormer for Summer.
+Zoetis Strongid Dewormer Paste is our top pick for the best horse wormer for Summer.

 Stongid Paste has been proven to safely control and remove various worms and internal parasites in both ponies and horses.
 These include pinworms, roundworms, small strongyles, and mature infections of large strongyles.
 That’s why this is the best horse wormer for Summer.